Organica-Ai-Solutions/NIS_Protocol/system/docs/LLM_SETUP_GUIDE.md

 ## Cognitive Orchestra

-The NIS Protocol v3 includes a **Cognitive Orchestra** that automatically selects the appropriate LLM for each task:
+The NIS Protocol v3 includes a **Cognitive Orchestra** that systematically selects the appropriate LLM for each task:

 - **Consciousness tasks** → Anthropic Claude (for self-reflection)
 - **Creative tasks** → OpenAI GPT-4 (for creative ideas)